For someone with a diagnosis of Alzheimer’s disease, preventing identity theft and maintaining good credit can seem impossible.

 - Set limits on transactions by giving your loved one a prepaid debit card, which allows him or her to make purchases only in smaller increments and are also front-end loaded with smaller amounts of money.
 You’ll also be able to set spending limits on a prepaid debit card and prohibit huge purchases.

-- Utilize automated bill-payment systems through your bank for services such as utilities, phone, internet as well as the mortgage and more.
+- Use automated bill payment systems through your bank for services such as utilities, phone, internet, the mortgage and more.
 That way, your family member won’t accidentally pay the same bill twice.